curl/everything-curl/http/multipart.md

    instance.
 Submit the form and watch how `nc` shows it.
 Then translate into a curl command line.

-2. Use the "development tools" in your favorite browser and inspect the POST request in the network tab after you have submitted it.
+2. Use the development tools in your favorite browser and inspect the POST request in the network tab after you have submitted it.
 Then convert that HTTP data to a curl command line.
 Unfortunately, the [copy as curl](../usingcurl/copyas.md) feature in the browsers usually do